CAVEconnectome/CAVEclient/docs/tutorials/framework.md

 ## Global and Local Services

 There are two categories of data in CAVE: Global and local.
-Local services are associated with a single so-called \"datastack\", which refers to a precise collection of imagery and segmentation data that function together.
+Local services are associated with a single so-called **datastack**, which refers to a precise collection of imagery and segmentation data that function together.
 For example, EM imagery and a specific pychunkedgraph segmentation would be one datastack, while the same EM imagery but an